 Introduction to Port State Control (PSC)

 Port State Control (PSC) is a vital mechanism in the maritime world, acting as a second line of defence against substandard shipping.
-It involves inspecting foreign ships at ports to check if they follow international rules set by the International Maritime Organization (IMO).
+It involves inspecting foreign ships at ports to check if they follow international rules set by IMO.
 Port state authorities carry out these inspections to ensure the ship, its equipment, and crew meet the necessary standards.

 Purpose and Objectives of PSC Inspections